 - Lynsey says that Gulf Winds Credit Union requires all of their leaders to conduct monthly one-on-one meetings with their team members.
 During those meetings, employees establish goals that tie into the credit union’s vision and mission statement, which they then regularly revisit.

-More ways to build a stronger company culture in 2023
+More ways to build a stronger company culture

 Though we’ve listed multiple action items above, you probably have more questions.
 For example, how do you decide which cultural initiatives to deploy in order to have the greatest impact?
 And how do you track the success of those initiatives?